NA-MIC/ProjectWeek/common/Discord.md

 ## Server link

-Please join the \[Discord server\](https://discord.gg/d5Q6b5ug8u) that will be opened about one week prior to each Project Week.
+Please join the [Discord server](https://discord.gg/d5Q6b5ug8u) that will be activated about one week prior to each Project Week.